Chinese Art Appraisal

 How Do You Conduct Your Art Appraisal?

-A formal art appraisal report conducted by WEI YANG CHINESE ART will explain to you what you own, estimate the likely performance of your art in the current Chinese art market, help you to appreciate your art, and answer other specific questions you may have.
-We can also tailor the report to your specific appraisal needs, whether you concern insurance claims or valuation, sale, museum donation, or estate distribution.
+To sum up, a formal art appraisal report conducted by WEI YANG explains to you what you own, estimate the likely performance of your art in the current art market, help you to appreciate your property, and answer specific questions you may have.
+Dr. Wei Yang tailors each appraisal report to owner's specific needs or expectations, whether for insurance coverage or claims, consultation for disposition, museum donation, or estate distribution, etc.

-Can You Appraise My Chinese Art Work by Photos?
+Can You Appraise My Art Work by Photos?

 What Kind of Photos Do You Need for Appraisal Research?